z5267282/mve/README.md

 ```

 # Style
+## Import blocks
+All blocks of imports are written in alphabetical order.
+A single newline separates import blocks

+Standard libraries are imported first.
+Then import blocks are ordered the following way if used:
+1. `config`
+2. `constants`
+3. `helpers`

+## Body
 The code body begins with a double newline beneath the last import.

 All the following programs have a `main()` function.